When you use SEMrush for Backlink audits, you are essentially doing a quick health check on the backlink profile of your website.

 - Keep links that have low toxic score and are genuine.
 Check every link and choose links you want to disavow (the shady ones).

 - Your “disavow” list automatically populates (check the tab that says Disavow).

 - Once you are done, click on “Import Disavow links” as shown below

 Click on the link for Google Disawow tool, follow the instructions, and upload your .txt disavow file to Google.

 If you are connected, this is how it’ll look like:

 Once you are done, you can even re-run your backlink audit again inside SEMrush.
 If you do, this is how your backlink profile should look like:

 Keeping your backlink profile is imperative (whether or not you do SEO).

-Heck, you might even think that SEO is overrated (like I do).
-Yet, you owe it your business to do regular backlink audits for your sanity (and maybe success).
+You owe it your business to do regular backlink audits for your sanity (and maybe success).